abetzler/er-cocoa/README.md

 # Installation

-To incoroporate CoCoA, please copy the following files into the "er-coap" directory within "/Contiki/apps":
+To incorporate CoCoA, please copy the following files into the "er-coap" directory within "/Contiki/apps"

 er-coap-transactions.c
 er-coap-transactions.h